What Is a Mesh System, and How Does It Work?

 If you want your whole home to be covered with a strong Wi-Fi signal without having to switch between different networks, a mesh system is your best choice for Wi-Fi equipment.

 Another advantage of mesh systems is how customizable they are.
 Are you not sure about getting a mesh system because you think two- and three-pack systems might not be what you need?
-You can start with a one-pack, which will act just like any other router.
+You can start with a one-pack version, which will act just like any other traditional router.
+You can still choose from options that can act as either a tri band or dual band router, with some even offering Wi-Fi 6 technology.

-If you have a one-pack or greater and it’s not enough, you always have the option to add more nodes throughout your home as needed.
+If you live in a large home, and a one-pack is not enough, you always have the option to add more nodes throughout your home as needed.
+Each node comes with an easy setup, as you're simply adding it to your existing Wi-Fi system.
 And as you adjust or add to the nodes in your network, you can count on them to adapt and transmit data from point A to point B in the most efficient way possible.

-Interested in getting a new mesh system or router?
+Are you interested in getting a new mesh system or router?
 We have a list of Wi-Fi equipment product lines that our customer love.
 Each line has an array of wireless systems that can accommodate you no matter how many devices you use, the size of your home, or your Internet speeds.
-Learn more these different options here.
+Learn more about these different options here.